 Two years later they turned their attention to vertical video on Instagram and Facebook and showed that brands were crushing it with vertical video.

 They were able to show that vertical video ads in people’s Instagram news feed generated far more engagement.
 Vertical video getting between 157 and 187 percent more 50% total watch time views than square video.

 Furthermore, using vertical video ads turned out to be cheaper!

 Until a couple of years ago, I would have counted myself as a vertical video hater.
 However, if I allow common sense and consider the research, the argument for using vertical video for mobile is increasingly compelling.

 Vertical vs Horizontal video

 Some subjects are naturally vertical and suit portrait mode video.
-Obviously, most people will fall into this category, along with features such as the Eifle Tower in Paris, France.
-Take a look at the two images below that show how this tourist feature might look on your phone.
+Obviously, most people will fall into this category, along with features such as the Eiffel Tower in Paris, France.
+Look at the two images below that show how this tourist feature might look on your phone.
 Which one do you find more interesting and engaging?

 I’m convinced you will prefer the one where you can see more detail of this French icon.

 Why it makes sense to use vertical content on mobiles